cloudera/hue/docs/docs-site/content/developer/api/_index.md

 ## Authentication

-**Note** There is currently no error on bad authentication but instead a redirect to the login page, e.g.:
+**Note** There is currently no error on bad authentication but instead a 302 redirect to the login page, e.g.:

     [12/Sep/2020 10:12:44 -0700] middleware   INFO     Redirecting to login page: /hue/useradmin/users/edit/romain
     [12/Sep/2020 10:12:44 -0700] access       INFO     127.0.0.1 -anon- - "POST /hue/useradmin/users/edit/romain HTTP/1.1" - (mem: 169mb)-- login redirection
     [12/Sep/2020 10:12:44 -0700] access       INFO     127.0.0.1 -anon- - "POST /hue/useradmin/users/edit/romain HTTP/1.1" returned in 0ms 302 0 (mem: 169mb)

+**Note** The public API should be simpler with only one POST call and will return back only one token

 ### Login